JuliaAI/MLJ.jl/doc/adding_new_models.md

 without causing conflicts, although an MLJ user cannot simultaneously *load* two such models.

-There are two options for making a new model available to all MLJ
+There are two options for making a new model implementation available to all MLJ users:
-users:

 1. **Native implementations** (preferred option).
 The implementation code lives in the same package that contains the learning